Skip to main content

 Confirm the assignment

-Select Confirm Assignment.
-The active-shift banner turns green and displays your project name, phase, task, and classification.
-Your shift is now fully tracked.
+Tap Confirm Assignment.
+The banner updates to show your project name, phase, task, and classification.
+Your timer continues uninterrupted.

 1